hadanischal/FlickrSearchExample/README.md

 # FlickrSearchExample

+## Requirements:
+* iOS 11.0+
+* Xcode 9.4.1
+* Swift 4.1

 ## Objective:
-Build a basic image viewer app that allows the user to find and view images from Flickr.
+Build a basic image viewer app that allows the user to search and view images from Flickr API.

+## Specification
+*  Please build an IPhone app that uses the [Flickr API](https://www.flickr.com/services/api/) and make direct requests to the API.

 ## Instructions:
 * On launch, users should be taken to a home screen that automatically displays geographically- relevant results based on their current location.